Dean-Jansen/Database-Maintenance-Project/README.md

 - **Logging:** Log maintenance activities, including completion timestamps and types.

 ## How to Use
-1. Execute the `maintenance_script.sql` script in your database management tool.
+1. Open the `maintenance_script.sql` script in your SQL editor of choice.
 (Use at own risk)
-2. Customize script parameters such as archive timeframe, database name, and file paths as needed.
+2. View each section of the file and read the description and "How to use" to understand the function of the script

 ## Contributing
 Contributions are welcome!
 If you have suggestions, improvements, or additional features you'd like to add to the Database Maintenance Project, please open an issue or submit a pull request.